armohamm/angular2-company-website-template/README.md

 For more info on installing them and Git cloning this repo, **Check out** [Angular 2 Quickstart Source Code](https://github.com/angular/quickstart) repository.

-This project uses some additional npm packages, which should be installed (globally) as well.
+This project uses some additional npm packages, which should be installed as well.
+I haven't yet checked the right way to include the packages with project but that feature is coming later.

 List of packages:
 ```bash